-The Raley’s Companies has launched an in-store retail media network with Grocery TV across more than 200 stores in California, Nevada and Arizona.
-The rollout spans the company’s Raley’s, Bel Air, Nob Hill, Bashas’, Food City and AJ’s Fine Foods banners.
+The Raley’s Companies has launched an in-store retail media network with Grocery TV at more than 200 stores – spanning the Raley’s, Bel Air, Nob Hill, Bashas’, Food City and AJ’s Fine Foods banners – in California, Nevada and Arizona.

-The partnership extends Raley’s retail media strategy into the physical store environment, connecting brands with shoppers at the point of purchase.
-The West Sacramento, California-based grocer said the network was stood up in a matter of weeks rather than the years an in-house build could have required.
+The partnership extends West Sacramento, California-based grocer’s retail media strategy into the physical store environment, connecting brands with shoppers at the point of purchase.

 The launch reflects a broader pattern among regional grocery chains turning to established in-store media platforms to scale retail media capabilities more quickly.
 Grocery TV’s recent partnerships include Hy-Vee, Giant Eagle, Northeast Grocery and ShopRite.